 While all of this can make you curse your cycle, there are fortunately some things you can do to make the mittelschmerz time more tolerable.
 Drinking plenty of water, limiting your salt intake, and trying a magnesium supplement (if your doctor approves it), may help reduce your bloating symptoms, according to Healthline.

-If you're dealing with gas, you can opt to eat more ginger, an herb that helps speed digestion, which means gas can move quickly through your system, according to Everyday Health, citing a study in the European Review for Medical and Pharmacological Studies.
+If you're dealing with gas, you can opt to eat more ginger, an herb that helps speed digestion, which means gas can move quickly through your system, according to Everyday Health.

 And if you're ovulation-related flatulence is just downright embarrassing, you can always opt out of ovulating altogether by getting on the pill.
 "An easy way to avoid ovulation is to take an oral contraceptive pill regularly (one with both estrogen and progestin).
 They act to prevent you from getting pregnant by suppressing ovulation," explains Dr. Minkin.

-I, for one, will be cutting myself a lot more slack around days 11-14 of my cycle.
-After all, there's a lot going on from the waist down during that time of the month and I'm going to respect that.
+Don't forget to cut yourself some slack around days 11-14 of your cycle.
+After all, there's a lot going on from the waist down during that time of the month.